Planning

 Train Tickets to France

 If you visit Paris or France from Europe, high-speed trains are a good and definitely a more eco-friendly option.
-Train travel is also a great way to explore the main destinations in France – check out our France by train guide.
+Train travel is also a great way to explore the main destinations in France – check out this France by train guide.

-Our readers from the UK and Australia, however, prefer Trainline, probably because it has its headquarters in London, UK.
+My readers from the UK and Australia, however, prefer Trainline, probably because it has its headquarters in London, UK.
 Trainline is also in English and works more or less like Omio.

 So there’s the Omio team and the Trainline team, but you should always find the same ticket prices.